Towards a Zero Trust Decentralized Identity Management System for Secure Autonomous Vehicles: EXPERIMENTAL EVALUATION

 Each simulation lasted one minute and was run for both highway and urban scenarios.
 In the highway case, vehicles traveled along a 5000~m bidirectional road with four lanes per direction, an average speed of 120~km/h, and a standard deviation of 20~km/h.
 In the urban case, traffic was modeled on a $2 \times 2$ grid comprising four blocks, each 250~m long and wide, with four lanes in both vertical and horizontal directions.
+Figure \ref{fig:urban_layout} shows the urban scenario layout used in our simulations.
 For both the highway and the urban scenarios, the lane width is 4 meters.The mean speed was 60~km/h with a standard deviation of 15~km/h.
 Simulations were run using DSRC and LTE-V2X communication protocols sending either the minimum sized packet or the average sized packet.
-We ran the simulations with 3 different vehicle densities in both the highway and the urban scenarios.
-For the highway scenario, we chose 100, 200, 300 vehicles/km densities while for the urban scenario, we chose 300, 400, 500 vehicles/km densities.
+We ran the simulations with different vehicle densities in both the highway and the urban scenarios.
 Simulations for each combination of environment, communication protocol, packet size and vehicle density were repeated 10 times with different starting seed and the outputs were averaged.
+The framework was evaluated using four output parameters: \begin{itemize} \item \textbf{Packet Reception Rate (PRR):} Ratio of successfully decoded beacons by significant neighbors to the total transmitted beacons. \item \textbf{Update Delay or Inter-Packet Gap (IPG):} Time between two consecutive successfully received beacons from the same node within the awareness range. \item \textbf{Packet Age:} Time between the generation of a packet and its effective transmission. \item \textbf{Channel Busy Ratio (CBR):} Channel occupancy quantification: for DSRC, it is calculated every $T_{CBR}=100$~ms as the ratio $T_{Busy}/T_{CBR}$, where $T_{Busy}$ is the time the channel is sensed busy; for C-V2X, it is computed as $N_{Busy}/N_{CBR}$, where $N_{Busy}$ is the number of subchannels marked busy and $N_{CBR}$ is the total number of subchannels within $T_{CBR}$. \end{itemize}

-\subsection{SIMULATION RESULTS}
+\subsection{Simulation Results}

-This section presents and analyzes the results of our simulation-based performance evaluation.
-The objective is to quantify the communication overhead introduced by our Zero Trust D-IM protocol and assess its impact on critical vehicular network metrics such as Packet Reception Rate (PRR), Channel Busy Ratio (CBR), and latency.
+This section presents and analyzes the results of our simulation-based performance evaluation and presents a scalability analysis increasing the vehicle density for each scenario.
+The objective is to quantify the communication overhead introduced by our Zero Trust D-IM protocol, and assess its impact on critical vehicular network metrics such as PRR, CBR, and latency, and its scalability potential.
 The following figures present the key findings across various scenarios, demonstrating that our framework provides strong security guarantees with minimal performance trade-offs suitable for real-world deployment.